Hyper V backup module or VHD backup

 Hyper V module

 This approach improves data integrity and streamlines the backup \ restore processes.
 This will also add an extra cost to the backup as the AVHDX files are created and backed up.
-Considering the benefits, this extra cost is negligible.
+Considering the benefits, this additional cost is negligible.

 Basic VHD(X) file copy